DaneshMoradigaravand/AMR-NLP/README.md

-# AMR-NLP
+# Systematic Analysis of Global Patterns of the Epidemiology of Antimicrobial Resistance from Literature using Natural Language Processing Approaches

 A library of tools to curate the embeddings and extract patterns from medical literature on AMR

-# Systematic Analysis of Global Patterns of the Epidemiology of Antimicrobial Resistance from Literature using Natural Language Processing Approaches

 ## Table of contents
 1. [Citation](#citation)